 What to Do if You Were Uninsured at the Time of a Car Accident

-There are four main scenarios for a person who is uninsured at the time of a car accident.
-They are listed from worst-case scenario to best-case scenario.
+There are four basic scenarios for a person who lacks liability insurance at the time of a car accident, listed from worst-case scenario to best-case scenario:

-If you are at fault, the other party will be in a position to make claims against you directly.
-Without the protection of insurance, this puts you in a very vulnerable situation.
-You may have your driver’s license suspended.
-You would be personally liable for any court judgment against you.
+If you are an at-fault driver, the other party will be in a position to make claims against you directly.
+Without the protection of insurance, you are placed in a vulnerable situation.
+The injured party may obtain a court judgment against you.
+He or she can use the judgment to garnish your wages and paycheck and put the judgment against your home.

 2) You were uninsured and both you and the other party were at fault.

 In this situation, you and the other party share responsibility for the accident.
-As a result, you may be able to make claims against the other party.
-However, you are still vulnerable to the claims made by the other party and again, do not have insurance as a source of protection.
+As a result, you may be able to make claims against the other driver’s insurance company.
+But your claim will be limited to the percentage of the other driver’s fault.
+However, you are still vulnerable to the claims made by the other party you do not have your own liability insurance coverage as a source of protection.

 3) You were uninsured, but not at fault, and the other driver was uninsured and at fault.

-Here, you would be fortunate enough not to have to defend yourself against the claims of the other party.
-However, when you bring claims against the other party, his or her lack of insurance will make it more difficult to recover damages.
-This is because you will have to recover from the other party itself, rather than an insurance company.
-It is always best practice to have car insurance, as many policies provide coverage for damages that the at-fault party cannot or does pay.
-This is called uninsured/underinsured motorist coverage.
-You need to have this coverage on your policy.
+Here, you won’t have to defend yourself against the claims of the other party.
+However, when you bring a claim against the other party, his or her lack of insurance will make it difficult, if not impossible, to recover damages.
+This is because you will have to recover from the other parties’ personal assets rather than an insurance company.
+If you go to court and get a judgement against the other party, they can file bankruptcy and you may not collect anything.
+It is crucial to have car insurance, as many policies provide coverage for damages that the at-fault party cannot or does pay.
+This is called uninsured/underinsured (UIM) motorist coverage.
+To recover compensation for your damages, it is critical to have this type of insurance coverage on your policy.

 4) You were uninsured but not at fault, and the other driver was insured and at fault.